Hosting

 Wait for them to agree.
 They communicate silently — pointing, nodding, gesturing.
 Give them 10-15 seconds.

-The Don is checking whether the target is the Sheriff.
+The Alpha Wolf is checking whether the target is the Seer.
 Nod if yes, shake your head if no.

-The Sheriff is checking whether the target is Mafia.
-Nod if yes, shake your head if no. Remember: in most variants, the Don appears as "not Mafia" to the Sheriff.
+The Seer is checking whether the target is a Werewolf.
+Nod if yes, shake your head if no. Remember: whether the Alpha Wolf appears as "not a Werewolf" to the Seer depends on your house rules.
+Announce this during setup.

 Doctor Wake-Up